In-tank toilet cleaning tablet

-In-tank toilet cleaners (also known as toilet water tablets, drop-in cleaners, etc.) are tablets or cartridges that add chemicals to toilet tank water to reduce toilet bowl stains.
+In-tank toilet cleaners (also known as toilet water tablets or drop-in toilet bowl cleaners) are tablets or cartridges that add chemicals to toilet tank water to reduce toilet bowl stains.
 They are commonly used to prevent toilet bowl stains from calcium, limescale, mold, etc. Most contain chlorine bleach as its main active ingredient, however some may use other main active ingredients.

 History

 It is originally invented by Flushco, Inc. in 1978, branded as 2000 Flushes (acquired and now owned by WD-40 Company).